faustomorales/qsl/README.md

 Please note that that QSL is still under development and there are likely to be major bugs, breaking changes, etc. Bug reports and contributions are welcome!

 Get started by installing using `pip install qsl`.
+Label a folder of images and save the labels to JSON using the standalone interface using `qsl label labels.json images/*.jpg`.
+Check out the [Colab Notebook](https://colab.research.google.com/drive/1FUFt3fDs7BYpGI1E2z44L-zSRdoDtF8O?usp=sharing) for an example of how to use the Jupyter Widget.

 ## Examples